MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 - When traffic isolation or dedicated bandwidth is required (such as for separating production and nonproduction environments), different ExpressRoute circuits should be used to ensure isolated routing domains and to alleviate noisy-neighbor risks.

-- Proactively monitor ExpressRoute circuits using Azure Network Performance Monitor.
+- Proactively monitor ExpressRoute circuits using Network Performance Monitor.

 - Do not explicitly use ExpressRoute circuits from a single peering location, as this creates a single point of failure and makes the customer susceptible to peering location outages.